How to spot a solar cowboy company

 They will promise anything just to get the sale.
 The lies and promises have no boundaries, from zero-dollar electricity bills forever to solar panels that work in the moonlight.

-These salespeople often create an “urgency” factor or deadline to close the sale.
+These solar cowboys often create an “urgency” factor or deadline to close the sale.
 Unfortunately, this has often been something that the Government rebates or Government support is ending, so prices will increase significantly.

 The principal “Government rebates” are the Small Scale technology certificates” (STCs).
-While these are reduced slightly yearly, it only reduces by around $300 per year.
+While these are reduced slightly yearly, they only reduce by around $300 per year.

 Buying a system for several thousand dollars or more is not worth chasing this small saving.

-If the salesperson promises you will never pay an electricity bill again or be in credit every billing cycle.
+If the solar cowboy promises you will never pay an electricity bill again or be in credit every billing cycle.
 This should raise red flags.

-This happens rarely and is very unlikely unless you are installing an accurate off-grid system that is not connected to the electricity network.
+This happens rarely and is extremely unlikely unless you are installing an accurate off-grid system that is not connected to the electricity network.

 This should then be compared with the solar generation of the proposed solar & battery system.